AtjonTV/Ace-Prompts/README.md

 ### Ace Glasses

 `Ace Glasses` is a prompt that is optimized for describing any image.
-With the prompt Gemma does not refuse to describe images that contain guideline-violating content, it simply ignores it and describes everything around such content.

 The current recommended version of `Ace Glasses` is `v1.3`.